Search

 Picture

 Donna-Marie is a Professional Home Economist who began her food career over 25 years ago.
 After graduating from Ryerson with a degree in Food & Nutrition she went to work as assistant to well-known cookbook author and home economist, Kay Spicer.
 Under Kay's guiding hand, she learned the art of writing and developing recipes for a variety of food companies, magazines and cookbooks as well as testing recipes to typing the manuscripts.
 Donna-Marie then spent many years as staff home economist for various food companies such as Kraft Foods, Turkey Farmers of Ontario and Ontario Pork.
-She has worked for various food companies such as Kraft Foods, Turkey Farmers of Ontario and Ontario Pork.
-She was also the assistant to well-known cookbook author and home economist Kay Spicer.
-Her work involved writing and developing recipes for a variety of food companies, magazines and cookbooks as she worked alongside Kay doing everything from testing recipes to typing the manuscripts.

 Donna-Marie is the author to four best selling cookbooks Canada’s Best Slow Cooker Recipes, The Best Family Slow Cooker Recipes, 300 Slow Cooker Favourites and her latest release, Canada's Slow Cooker Winners.
 Her books are sold throughout North America and Europe and have been translated into French.
 In 2011, Donna-Marie began sharing her passion and love of food and cooking when she opened her own cooking school and boutique kitchen store called Relish Cooking Studio in Waterloo Ontario.
 Along with her business partner, Maria Burjoski, they teach recreation cooking classes focusing on local and international cuisine as well as important cooking techniques in their fully-equipped dream demonstration kitchen.